Mary Eliza Kennard

-Mary Eliza Kennard (1850–1936) was an English novelist and writer of non-fiction.
+Mary Eliza Kennard (née Laing; 1850 – 3 March 1936) was a British novelist and writer of non-fiction.
 Most of her work was published under the name of Mrs Edward Kennard.

 Kennard specialised in stories of the English country house world of hunting, shooting, and fishing, and in her heyday was dubbed "the Diana of fiction", in honour of Diana, the Roman goddess of hunting.

 Life

-Mary Eliza was born in Sydenham in 1850, the eldest daughter of Samuel and Mary Dickson (Cowan) Laing (1819-1902).
-Samuel Laing was chairman of the Brighton Railway as well as a noted author.
+Mary Eliza was born in Sydenham in 1850, the eldest daughter of Scottish parents Samuel Laing from Edinburgh and Mary Dickson (Cowan) Laing (1819–1902) from Orkney.
+Her father was chairman of the Brighton Railway as well as a noted author.

 Mary has been wrongly recorded as the daughter of Charles Wilson Faber. and there is a danger of the error becoming established, details of her birth and baptism are given.
-The error probably arose because in that period and earlier a 'sister-in-law' was often referred to as simply a 'sister', and Mary Eliza's sister Theresa Uzielli (1857-1943) was married to Walter Vavasour Faber (1857-1928), one of Charles Wilson Faber's (1813-1878) sons.
-Mary Eliza's parentage and early life are described in a brief contemporary biography, which quotes her as saying "I fancy that any small love of literature which I may possess is hereditary, since my father, who is now chairman of the Brighton Railway, has written several important books, notably 'Modern Science and Modern Thought', 'Problems of the Future' etc., whilst my grandfather, Mr S. Laing, was also a well-known author in his day."
+The error probably arose because in that period and earlier a "sister-in-law" was often referred to as simply a "sister", and Mary Eliza's sister Theresa Uzielli (1857–1943) was married to Walter Vavasour Faber (1857–1928), one of the sons of Charles Wilson Faber (1813–1878).
+Mary Eliza's parentage and early life are described in a brief contemporary biography, which quotes her as saying "I fancy that any small love of literature which I may possess is hereditary, since my father, who is now chairman of the Brighton Railway, has written several important books, notably Modern Science and Modern Thought, Problems of the Future etc., whilst my grandfather, Mr S. Laing, was also a well-known author in his day."

-Laing is also the sister of artist Florence Laing (1853-1952) who was wife of artist Edward Sherard Kennedy (1837-1900) and afterwards John Gennadius ambassador of Greece to England.
-Florence, along with John, would establish the Gennadius Library at the American School of Classical Studies at Athens (ASCSA).
+Laing is also the sister of artist Florence Laing (1853-1952), who was wife of artist Edward Sherard Kennedy (1837-1900) and afterwards Joannes Gennadius, Greek ambassador to the UK.
+Florence, along with Joannes, would establish the Gennadius Library at the American School of Classical Studies at Athens (ASCSA).

-On 19 April 1870, at Saint Nicholas church, Brighton, Mary Eliza Laing married Edward Kennard (1842-1910), himself once a journalist, who became a landed gentleman by buying the Barn Estate on the borders of Leicestershire and Northamptonshire from the 18th Earl of Shrewsbury.
+On 19 April 1870, at Saint Nicholas church, Brighton, Mary Eliza Laing married Edward Kennard (1842–1910), himself once a journalist, who became a landed gentleman by buying the Barn Estate on the borders of Leicestershire and Northamptonshire from the 18th Earl of Shrewsbury.
 This property was centred on a country house called The Barn at Little Bowden, one mile from the town of Market Harborough.
 Kennard had two sons in the 1870s, Lionel (b.
 1872) and Malcolm (1874-1934), and her first stories were written for them and were published in a volume called Twilight Tales.
 She took up writing in earnest to occupy her mind after her sons went away to school.